ssube/taleweave-ai/README.md

 Launch Comfy UI for image generation and Ollama for text generation.

-### Step 5: Run the Game Server
+### Step 5: Launch the Game Server

-To start a game simulation using the "outback animals" example prompt and running both the Discord both and websocket server:
+To start a game simulation using the "outback animals" example prompt and running both the Discord both and websocket
+server:

 ```bash
 # Start the TaleWeave AI engine